mathworks-ref-arch/matlab-on-azure-win/README.md

 You can customize an image by launching the reference architecture, applying any changes you want to the virtual machine such as installing additional software, drivers and files and then saving an image of that virtual machine using the Azure Portal.
 For more information, see [How do I save an image?](#how-do-i-save-an-image).
 When you launch the reference architecture, click “Edit Template”, replace the `baseImageUri` in the “variables” section with the URL from your custom image.
 Save and finish the deployment steps by filling out parameters, accepting the terms and clicking “Create”.

 ### How do I use a different license manager?
 The VM image uses MathWorks Hosted License Manager by default.
-For information on using other license managers, see [Configure MATLAB Licensing on the Cloud](http://www.mathworks.com/support/cloud/configure-matlab-licensing-on-the-cloud.html).
+For information on using other license managers, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-on-the-cloud.html).

 # Technical Support
 If you require assistance or have a request for additional features or capabilities, please contact [MathWorks Technical Support](https://www.mathworks.com/support/contact_us.html).